Generic Name: scopolamine transdermal (skoe PAL a meen)

 medicine to treat Parkinson's disease;

 This list is not complete.
-Other drugs may interact with scopolamine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect scopolamine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about scopolamine